TakorSK/GestionEtudiant/app/src/main/java/com/pack/uniflow/README.txt

 TO organize our work Please log what you do in this file.
-AS OF THE TIME I PUBLISHED IT, IT DOES NOT CONTAIN ANY ERRORS THAT IMPACT PERFORMANCE EVERYTHING SHOULD BE FUNCTIONAL.
-IF YOU ENCOUNTER AN ERROR PLEASE UPDATE YOUR STUDIO.
+MAKE SURE TO WHENEVER YOU PUSH YOUR WORK IT DOES NOT CONTAIN ANY ERRORS THAT IMPACT PERFORMANCE AND MAKE SURE THAT EVERYTHING SHOULD BE FUNCTIONAL.
+IF YOU ENCOUNTER SOME KIND OF AN ERROR PLEASE UPDATE YOUR STUDIO.
 IF IT PERSISTS PLEASE CONTACT ME.

 ======================================== ADAM ========================================
 TODO:
     - Adding the Scores display /High/
     - Adding the Schedule display and logic /High/
     - Adding Settings; profile info  /Optional/
-    - Adding the corresponding fields to fill for each button in the admin pannel /Highest/
+    - Adding the corresponding fields to fill for each button in the admin panel /Highest/
     - Adding a University Manager Fragment (to post stuff) [maybe a floating button?] /High/
     - Fixing All text inputs to replace the keyboard Newline with Next /optional/
     - Fixing UI drop shadows on the admin panel /High/